 The first step is to take a practice test to see how high you're currently scoring.
 The absolute best tests to take are those created by the College Board, since these will be most similar to what you'll see on test day.

 There are three official AP Psychology practice tests available for free as PDFs:

 It's a smart idea to prioritize recent exams over older ones.
-Note, too, that the AP Psychology test has undergone some changes for 2020, so you might need to tweak these practice exams slightly.
+Note, too, that the AP Psychology test underwent some changes in 2020, so you might need to tweak these practice exams slightly.

 Here's a conversion table that shows (roughly) how raw composite scores from practice tests translate to the AP scoring scale: